basile-bron/Titanic-data-analysis-and-classification/README.md

 ## Acknowledgments

 * Any advice or critics are welcome !
+* I used the python best practice
-* A huge thanks to the channel [Socratia](https://www.youtube.com/channel/UCW6TXMZ5Pq6yL6_k5NZ2e0Q),the python educational video really helped me sharpen my python skills
+* A huge thanks to the channel [Socratia](https://www.youtube.com/channel/UCW6TXMZ5Pq6yL6_k5NZ2e0Q), the python educational video really helped me sharpen my python skills.
-* thanks to everyone that posted their participation and helped in the forums <3
+* thanks to everyone that posted their participation and helped in the forums <3.